qinfchen/sigmajs-webcola/README.md

 });
 ```

-Once all nodes and edges are added to gSigma, you can start the web cola simulation by calling `gSigma.startCola()`:
+Once all nodes and edges are added to `gSigma`, you can start the web cola simulation by calling `gSigma.startCola()`:
 ```javascript
 gSigma.startCola({
     handleDisconnected: true,